PierreBeucher/ansible.training.crafteo.io/roles.md

 git checkout role
 ```

+This branch has a very simple playbook referencing the `apache` role.
+The role can be found under `roles/apache` and define tasks to install Apache with a simple `index.html` template with a few variables.

 ## Explore role structure

-`playbook.yml` now simply reference our role by name.
 Explore the files unders `roles/apache` and:

 - Find where the role's tasks are defined
-- Find where the role's defaut variable are defined
+- Find where the role's defaut variables are defined
 - Find in Ansible documentation's the recommended role layout and goal of each folder's in a role

 Try to run the playbook with our defined role.

-- What value of `apache_hello_message` was used?

 ## Define multiple inventories and configuration